To save spotted owls, US officials plan to kill hundreds of thousands of another owl species

-The U.S. Fish and Wildlife Service strategy released Wednesday is meant to prop up declining spotted owl populations in Oregon, Washington, and California.
-The Associated Press obtained details in advance.

-Documents released by the agency show a maximum of about 450,000 barred owls would be shot over three decades after the birds from the eastern U.S. encroached into the West Coast territory of two owls: northern spotted owls and California spotted owls.
-The smaller spotted owls have been unable to compete with the invaders, which have larger broods and need less room to survive than spotted owls.
+Documents released by the agency show up to about 450,000 barred owls would be shot over three decades after the birds from the eastern U.S. encroached into the West Coast territory of two owls: northern spotted owls and California spotted owls.
+The smaller spotted owls have been unable to compete with the invaders, which have large broods and need less room to survive than spotted owls.

 Past efforts to save spotted owls focused on protecting the forests where they live, sparking bitter fights over logging but also helping slow the birds' decline.
 The proliferation of barred owls in recent years is undermining that earlier work, officials said.